Kingdom of Tonga (1900–1970): History

 Tonga became a British protected state under a Treaty of Friendship on 18 May 1900, when European settlers and rival Tongan chiefs tried to oust King George Tupou II, and to secure the independence of Tonga amid further German territorial gains in the Pacific.
 The Treaty of Friendship and protected state status ended in 1970 under arrangements established prior to her death by the third monarch, Queen Sālote.

 While never directly ruled by the British, Tonga's foreign affairs were conducted through the British consul, giving the United Kingdom veto power over foreign policies and finances of the Kingdom of Tonga.
 An unspoken agreement of the treaty that was common in British protected states was a new monopoly on Tonga's thriving vanilla industry, and their small deposits of minerals.

 Tonga was affected by the 1918 flu pandemic, with 1,800 Tongans killed, around eight per cent of the residents.

 For most of the 20th century Tonga was quiet, inward-looking, and somewhat isolated from developments elsewhere in the world.
 Tonga's complex social structure is essentially broken into three tiers: the King, the nobles, and the commoners.
 Between the nobles and commoners are Matapule, sometimes called "talking chiefs," who are associated with the King or a noble and who may or may not hold estates.
 Obligations and responsibilities are reciprocal, and although the nobility are able to extract favours from people living on their estates, they likewise must extend favours to their people.
 Status and rank play a powerful role in personal relationships, even within families.

-Tonga gained independence within the Commonwealth of Nations on 4 June 1970.
+Tonga regained its independence, and became a member state of the Commonwealth of Nations, on 4 June 1970.